Registered Nursing: Mobility (Healthcare Transition)

 Available: Phil Campbell Campus

-Skills Competency is required for Healthcare Transition Option Track I and Track II and may include testing and/or skills validation.
+Skills Competency may be required for Healthcare Transition Option Track I and Track II and may include testing and/or skills validation.
 Upon successful completion of NUR 209, students are eligible to progress into NUR 211.
 Upon successful completion of the Healthcare Transition Option Track One, students will receive 15 non-traditional credit hours.
 Upon successful completion of the Healthcare Transition Option Track Two, students will receive 25 non-traditional credit hours.

 Computer competency skills are embedded within one or more courses required in this curriculum.